-Disciplinary proceedings relating to Prohibited Conduct will be conducted by persons who receive annual training on the issues related to Prohibited Conduct.
-Information about training for University officials can be found in Appendices C and D of the Policy.
+Disciplinary proceedings relating to prohibited conduct will be conducted by persons who receive annual training on the issues related to prohibited conduct.
+Information about training for university officials can be found in appendices c C and d D of the Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, and Stalking Ppolicy.